Preciseful/Voidelle/README.md

 Voidelle is meant to be a simple to implement filesystem, without focusing on disk or speed efficiency.

-> [!NOTE]
+> [!IMPORTANT]
 > This uses FUSE.
 You can mount this on your host computer and mess around through GUI and most CLI interactions.
 > Some features might be missing, and bugs are to be expected.
-Any bug reports/fixes are appreciated.

 ## Design
 Voidelle revolves around a linked list design to represent data.